macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Arrange displays and change desktop backgrounds

 Go to Displays in System Preferences and arrange the displays.
-My MacBook is typically on a pile of books (on the left), the LG monitor is the main monitor and the rotated Dell monitor is on the right.
 I also choose different backgrounds for each monitor.

-Before I proceed, I see whether a new version of MacOS is available.
+Before I proceed, I see whether a new version of macOS is available.
 Go to System Settings, General, and Software Update.
-Reboot.
+This takes a while and requires a reboot.

-The easiest way to restore everything is to use the migration assistant, but typically I only need to restore some folders and files from my Time Machine backups (or alternatively sync from my Nextcloud server).
-So click on the red exclamation mark and “Claim existing backups”.
-I then do a full back and activate both automatic backups as well as displaying it in the menu bar.
+The easiest way to restore everything is to use the migration assistant, but typically I only need to restore some folders and files from my Time Machine backups (or alternatively sync from my Nextcloud server or use `rsync -avuP /Volumes/T5/Documents/ /Users/wmutschl/Documents/).
+For Time Machine, click on the red exclamation mark and “Claim existing backups”.
+I then do a full backup and activate both automatic backups as well as displaying it in the menu bar.
 After the first backup, you can either use Time Machine directly to restore certain folders and files or, alternatively, open the disk in finder, select the most recent snapshot and simply copy the files and folders over.

-I add several folders to the exclude list, note that I do this in Terminal.app, because some of these folders cannot be directly added via the Time Machine app:
+I add several folders to the exclude list, note that I do this in Terminal.app for convenience, but you can also do this via the Time Machine settings:

 sudo tmutil addexclusion -p $HOME/FinalCutRaw